 Ensuring a Safe Product

-This finishing step in the oven ensures it's fully cooked to a safe temp.
+- This finishing step in the oven ensures it's fully cooked to a safe temperature.
 However, the brief finishing step cooks the meat and does not replace the lengthier step of drying the meat in the dehydrator.

 Storing Turkey Jerky